Launching Inbound In-House

 “It worked amazingly well; we grossed 230% more than we did with our 2015 campaign.”

 InSinkErator has continued to use the HubSpot software to optimise its online marketing.
 It has a regular newsletter, and it uses Calls-to-Action and Forms to capture visitor details.

 “We like to keep things fresh, and we have regular offers to encourage people to interact with our site.
 During our January sale, when someone submitted their email address, they were taken to a Landing Page that would generate a discount code for them – anything from 6% to 99% off.
-That sparked a lot of interest.”
+That sparked much interest.”

 The HubSpot software has enabled the company to focus on strategy and spend more time on high-value activities, says Christopher.

 “When we were working with the agency, everything took longer – a simple email campaign required weeks of planning.
 Now, it’s all drag and drop, and it takes a couple of clicks.
 We also understand our prospects on a much more granular level, and we’re creating detailed Workflows to make sure that we nurture them in just the right way.”